Chaotic human simulation—Pinnacle of scientific achievements.

 The findings cannot unequivocally prove one of the two possibilities; they can only strengthen the reasonable possibility of the two.

-• Observing flora and fauna from the dawn of creation may illuminate far-reaching philosophical and scientific questions.
+• Observing flora and fauna from the dawn of creation may shed light on far-reaching philosophical and scientific questions.
 It turns out that insects, flowers, and plants apply complex mathematical optimization methods.
 If you want examples, look for the explanations for why the beehive is made of hexagons.
 Why are flowers arranged according to the Fibonacci series, etc.?
-(There are many examples)
+(There are many examples.)

-• If we prove that a beehive 100 million years ago was actually in the shape of squares (compared to hexagons today), then there is proof that this is indeed an evolutionary event.
-If we assume we will find 480 million-year-old fossils of flies with eyes arranged in hexagons, then it is probably not about evolution but creation itself.
+• Suppose we prove that a beehive 100 million years ago was actually in the shape of squares (compared to the hexagons it has today).
+In that case, there is evidence that this is indeed an evolutionary event.
+If we assume we will find 480-million-year-old fossils of flies with eyes arranged in hexagons, then it is probably not about evolution but creation itself.

 Incompleteness theorem - Math's Fundamental Flaw.